Supporter stories /

 Her world turned upside down.
 Being an A&E nurse, she fully understood that life can change at any moment but never believed it would be her own life.

-She had successful surgery, which removed most of the tumour, but was told that around 20% of the tumour remained – and that the chances were high that this would eventually grow further and develop into a high-grade tumour.
-She has six-monthly scans to monitor the tumour, which so far remains stable.
+Surgeons were able to remove most of the tumour, but Louise was told that around 20 per cent remained – and that the chances were high that this would eventually grow further and develop into a high-grade tumour.

 Funding research into low-grade glioma